Cap32/fetch-extra/README.md

 - If `options` is a string, it is treated as a `URL`
 - If `options` is a object, it is treated as `RequestExtra` options.
 Checkout below for detail

+Later `options` will similarly overwrite earlier ones.

 ##### Description

-Later `options` will similarly overwrite earlier ones.
+> The Fetch API provides an interface for fetching resources.

 `fetchExtra` syntax adapts to [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API):